 Which Industries Will Sink and Which Will Swim in the Post-Covid World?

-The employment numbers for May are really ugly, but by this point they shouldn’t shock anyone.
-Economists have been telegraphing for the past two months that the economic worst of the national response to the Covid-19 pandemic is yet to come.
-If Goldman Sachs is to be believed, the economic worst has arrived – with GDP shrinking to unprecedented lows and unemployment stretching to unprecedented highs.
+The industries employment numbers for May are realy ugly.
+But by this point they shouldn’t shock anyone.
+Economists have been telegraphing for the past two months.
+They say that the economic worst of the national response to the Covid-19 pandemic is yet to come.
+If Goldman Sachs is to be believed, the economic worst has arrived.
+GDP is shrinking to unprecedented lows and unemployment stretching to unprecedented highs.

 But there is a silver lining to bottoming out.
 Now begins the upswing.